 - There will be twelve homework sets.
 The lowest three homework grades will not be counted.
-You can drop homework for any reason, but no more than three drops will be allowed. - Homework will be issued at the start of each lecture starting Week 1.
-Homework is due at 2 PM every Tuesday starting Week 2, through NYU Classes → Assignments.
-After one day, late homework will not be accepted by the system and will count as 0.
-Late homework will be docked 20%. - Submit all homework as a Jupyter notebook, both as the original (.ipynb) and as PDF.
+You can drop homework for any reason, but no more than three drops will be allowed. - Homework is due at 2 PM every Tuesday starting Week 2, through NYU Classes → Assignments.
+Late homework will not be accepted by the system and will count as 0.
+No extensions for any reason. - Submit all homework as a Jupyter notebook, both as the original (.ipynb) and as PDF.
 The notebook should contain everything: text answers, equations (as LaTeX), and plots.
 Make sure that all code runs without errors.
-Name both files with the homework number and your last name, e.g. "HW1_lastname.ipnyb" and "HW1 lastname.pdf". - If you think your homework has been graded incorrectly, please first talk to your TA.
-If no resolution is reached, talk to the instructor. - We will not provide answer keys.
+Name both files with the homework number and your last name, e.g. "HW1_lastname.ipnyb" and "HW1_lastname.pdf". - If you think your homework has been graded incorrectly, please first talk to Ella.
+If no resolution is reached, talk to Wei Ji. - We will not provide answer keys.
 However, we will discuss any homework problem in recitation upon request.